 Elgato Video Capture

 Using Elgato Video Capture, you can save your memories for future generations and even share them on YouTube or Facebook!
-The process is easy and requires only basic computer skills, like using a mouse and saving files—and a librarian will be on hand to help!
+The process is easy and requires only basic computer skills, like using a mouse and saving files.
+The Reference Librarian is available for assistance.

-- Set up with a VCR to convert VHS and VHS-C with no additional equipment.
+- The library’s VCR setup can convert VHS and VHS-C tapes with no additional equipment.